utkarshdalal/wine-9.2-custom/docs/WINLATOR_GUIDE.md

 3. **Application doesn't start**
    - Make sure your Wine build includes the necessary dependencies
    - Check compatibility with your specific Wine version

+4. **Cross-compilation errors**
+   - Ensure you've built the native tools first
+   - Verify the `--with-wine-tools` path is correct
+   - Check that you have the appropriate cross-compiler installed

 ### Viewing Logs